ropensci-review-tools/pkgcheck-action/README.md

 :warning::warning: ***Never use the `pull_request_target` trigger as this will allow forks to run arbitrary code with access to your repos secrets***:warning::warning: For more information see [here](https://securitylab.github.com/research/github-actions-preventing-pwn-requests/).

+The first time this action is run, {pkgcheck} results will be created in a new issue of your repository.
+By default, each subsequent run will then append results to the same issue.
+The issue may be closed at any time, and results will still appear.

 ## Versions

 This action has no version tags, as you will always want to pass the newest {pgkcheck} available.